Seagate/cortx-motr/fdmi/plugins/motr-fdmi-app.md

 3. Open a new terminal window and launch the `fdmi_app_hello` script that starts the `fdmi_sample_plugin` and listen for that filter.

     3.1.
-Go inside the cortx-motr/fdmi/plugins directory and you will see the fdmi_app_hello python script and fdmi_sample_plugin binary file that was compiled as part of motr compilation.
+Go inside the `cortx-motr/fdmi/plugin`s directory and you will see the `fdmi_app_hello` python script and `fdmi_sample_plugin` binary file that was compiled as part of motr compilation.
 More details about these programs can be found in the next section of this tutorial.
 To launch, run the following command:

          `./fdmi_app_hello`

     3.2.
-Example of how this output, after running the `fdmi_app_hello`, will be as follow:
+Example of this output, after running the `fdmi_app_hello`, will be as follow:

          ```
          Using the following settings: